 Bitcoin is a buzzword for today’s investors and speculators.
-And it is true that bitcoin is a legitimate way to invest and make money.
 However, since bitcoin is a digital currency it is exposed to some major online threats.
 So, how secure is Bitcoin?
 Find out below.

 The term “crypto” refers to cryptography and this is what makes cryptocurrencies secure.
 It involves a process of encoding and decoding information to allow or prevent access to it.